Artist Bio

 Born in 1951 in Mailuu-Suu, Kyrgyzstan—a remote mountain town known for its challenging history as a former Soviet uranium mining site—Wladimir Barantschikov grew up surrounded by the striking beauty of the Tian Shan range alongside the complex environmental and social legacy left by the industry.

-His artistic journey began in childhood, sparked by a vivid memory of seeing an old gentleman painting with oil colors in a park.
+His artistic journey began in childhood, sparked by noticing an old gentleman painting with oil colors in a park.
 That moment marked the beginning of a lifelong devotion to art.
 At the age of 15, Barantschikov—whose father was a war camp survivor who worked nights as a hospital security guard, and whose mother held down several jobs to support the family—left his modest but deeply loving home and moved to St. Petersburg to pursue formal training.

 In 1972, he earned a diploma in Restoration of Icons and Paintings from the Art School in St. Petersburg.
 This was followed in 1983 by a second diploma in Decorative Painting from the prestigious Stieglitz State Academy of Art and Design.